mdavidson9/docs.balsamiq.com/content/confluence/transition-guide.md

 {{< yt zMOxwSdMcWM >}}

-We will soon be moving all Confluence Cloud instances to this new connect add-on, however, in the meantime, you may be using an older version of the plugin.
+We will be retiring the old version of the plugin around the end of June 2016.
+However, in the meantime, you may be using an older version of the plugin.

-If you haven’t yet purchased Mockups for Confluence, but have a Cloud instance older than April 4, 2016, you will have the older plugin pre-installed.
+**If you haven't yet purchased Mockups for Confluence**, but have a Cloud instance older than April 4, 2016, you will have the older plugin pre-installed.
 You may have even trialed this version.
-As this older version will shortly be removed from your Cloud instance, we suggest you disable it via the UPM, install the [Mockups 3 for Confluence Cloud](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.confluence/cloud/overview) version, and trial this add-on.
-Here are details on [how to install the add-on](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.confluence/cloud/installation).
+This older version will be removed from your Cloud instance at the end of June, so feel free to install the [Mockups for 3 Confluence Cloud](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.confluence/cloud/overview) version, and give it a try!
+Here are details on [how it install the connect plugin](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.confluence/cloud/installation).

-If you already purchased Mockups for Confluence for your Cloud instance, continue to use and enjoy Mockups for Confluence!
-Your users should reference the [Mockups for Confluence for Server User Guide](/confluence/user-guide) and the administrator of your plugin should refer to [Mockups for Confluence Server Admin Guide](/confluence/admin-guide).

-We will soon be migrating your license to the new Mockups 3 for Confluence Cloud version.
-We will be in contact by email with details regarding your options for in this licensing transition and the new pricing and license management in Atlassian Marketplace.
+**If you already purchased Mockups for Confluence** in most cases we will be installing the new add-on for you as part of [migrating your Balsamiq-issued license](#changes-to-licensing-and-pricing).
+Once your instance has been migrated to Mockups 3 for Confluence Cloud, your users will just need to follow the instructions to [migrate individual mockups](#migrating-your-mockups-to-the-new-plugin).

 If you have any questions, don’t hesitate to [contact us](https://balsamiq.com/company/contact/#/s/m4c).